-EERE requires that the applicant's Community Benefits Plan include one Specific, Measurable, Achievable, Relevant and Timely (SMART) milestone for each budget period.
+EERE requires that the applicant's Community Benefits Plan include one Specific, Measurable, Attainable, Realistic and Timely (SMART) milestone for each budget period.
 An exemplary SMART milestone clearly answers the following questions:

-- What needs to be accomplished?

-- What measures and deliverables will be used to track progress toward accomplishment?
+- What needs to be accomplished? - What measures and deliverables will be used to track progress toward accomplishment?

-- What evidence suggests that the accomplishment is achievable?

-- Why choose this milestone?

-- When will the milestone be reached?